-220 Digital Studio II SPRING FEE 3 (2-4)
+220 DIGITAL STUDIO II SPRING FEE 3 (2-4)

 This class builds on the design and development skills of Digital Studio I by focusing on longer projects as well as more in-depth content and advanced computer techniques.
 Students continue to work in teams producing communications such as brochures, newsletters and annual reports.
 They develop graphic and print production skills that solve specific communication challenges for clients and audiences.
 They build technical skills to address project needs and track complex projects.
 The class culminates with a portfolio redesign using the students themselves as the client and their next step as designers determining the audience.
 Although not required, it is suggested students complete or take concurrently GDRN 130 and GDRN 200.
 Previous relevant experience can serve as course prerequisites with permission of the instructor.
-Prerequisites: E, M, R, GRDN 101 Digital Studio I with a C or

-Prerequisites: E, M, R, GRDN 101 Digital Studio I with a C or better and ART 109 Basic Design I with a C or better.
+Prerequisites: E, M, R, GRDN 101 Digital Studio I with a C or better and ART 109 Basic Design I with a C or better

-HEALTH (HEAL)

-101 INTRODUCTION TO ALLIED HEALTHCARE CAREERS SPRING
+HEALTH (HEAL) 101 INTRODUCTION TO ALLIED HEALTHCARE CAREERS SPRING

 This course provides an overview of the evolving healthcare system in the United States and introduces students to a variety of allied healthcare occupations, including the expectations and demands of each.
+Prerequisites: E, R

-103 MEDICAL TERMINOLOGY SPRING
+103 MEDICAL TERMINOLOGY SPRING 2(2-0)

 This course will provide the basic terminology required for healthcare professionals.
 Students will cover the basic structure of medical terms, including prefixes, suffixes, combining forms and plurals as they pertain to various body systems.
 By the end of the course, students will have a working knowledge of medical vocabulary.
-Prerequisite: R
+Prereauisite: R